Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Fuchsia gall mite is was found for the first on the mainland of Britain in 2007.
-Since becoming established it has become a serious problem for fuchsia growers in southern England and is spreading northwards.
+Fuchsia gall mite was found for on mainland Britain in 2007.
+Since becoming established it has become a problem for fuchsia growers in southern England and is spreading northwards.

 Signs of infestation;

-Gall mites in general are relatively tolerant of pesticides and home garden products will be ineffective.
+Gall mites are relatively tolerant of pesticides and home garden products will be ineffective.